-Restructuring your paid time off policies can increase employee trust and engagement.
+Restructuring your paid time off policies can increase employees trust and engagement.

 There’s one universal question that candidates ask before accepting a job offer: “How many vacation days will I receive each year?”